Money for mitigated carbon: A climate policy you can get behind

 Figure 4: Roles of Central Banks (financestrategists.com/CC BY-ND 2.0)

 What to read more about the Global Carbon Reward policy?
-You can click here for a copy of the policy working paper, with the opportunities to provide your suggestions to the authors.
+Click here to download.

 How do you move the planet forward?